-Office Phone Use
+Student Phone Use

 Every effort is made to keep the phone available for school business only.
 Students may receive permission from the teachers or from the office staff to use the phone for emergencies.

-This not only prevents misuse of the phone, but helps children plan ahead, and become responsible individuals.
+Students may not call home for forgotten materials, instruments, etc. This not only prevents misuse of the phone, but helps children plan ahead, and become responsible individuals.